Par Yield Curve

 Practical Example

-Suppose the 5-year par yield is 4.10%.
-That means a hypothetical 5-year bond paying a 4.10% coupon would trade near par if priced from that curve.
+If the 5-year par yield is 4.10%, the curve implies that a hypothetical 5-year bond paying a 4.10% annual coupon would trade near par, before considering market frictions, taxes, liquidity, and exact day-count conventions.

 • Yield Curve: The broader maturity structure the par curve helps express.

-• Forward Rate: Implied future rates can be derived from curve relationships.
+• Forward Rate: Future-period rates can be derived from curve relationships.

 • Term Premium: One reason longer maturities may sit above shorter ones.